Daniel-Pivonka/PetAdoption/README.txt

 activity_main.xml

 Scott Mello:
-worked on a mini project that implements a content provider and database used to add and view favorite pets to and from a database.
+worked on adding the content provider and database to the PetAdoption Project.

-Project:
-DatabaseApp/DatabasePets
+JavaClasses:
+FavoritesContentProvider
+FavoritesTable
+PetAdoptionDatabaseHelper
+FavoritesActivity